Argaric culture

 The Argaric culture, named from the type site El Argar near the town of Antas, in what is now the province of Almería in southeastern Spain, is an Early Bronze Age culture which flourished between c.
 2200 BC and 1550 BC.

 The Argaric culture was characterised by its early adoption of bronze, which briefly allowed this tribe local dominance over other, Copper Age peoples.
 El Argar also developed sophisticated pottery and ceramic techniques, which they traded with other Mediterranean tribes.

 The civilization of El Argar extended to all the current-day Spanish province of Almería, north onto the central Meseta, to most of the region of Murcia and westward into the provinces of Granada and Jaén, controlling an area similar in size to modern Belgium.

 Its cultural and possibly political influence was much wider.
 Its influence has been found in eastern and southwestern Iberia (Algarve), and it likely affected other regions as well.

 Some authors have suggested that El Argar was a unified state.

 The center of this civilization is displaced to the north and its extension and influence is clearly greater than that of its ancestor.
 Their mining and metallurgy were quite advanced, with bronze, silver and gold being mined and worked for weapons and jewelry.

 Pollen analysis in a peat deposit in the Cañada del Gitano basin high in the Sierra de Baza suggests that the Argaric exhausted precious natural resources, helping bring about its own ruin.
-The deciduous oak forest that covered the region's slopes were burned off, leaving a tell-tale carbon layer, and replaced by the fire-tolerant, and fire-prone, Mediterranean scrub familiar under the names garrigue and maquis.
+The deciduous oak forest that covered the region's slopes was burned off, leaving a tell-tale carbon layer, and replaced by the fire-tolerant, and fire-prone, Mediterranean scrub familiar under the names garrigue and maquis.